-In summary, the patient has a monoclonal IgM gammopathy as defined by serum electrophoresis in combination with immune fixation.
+In summary, the patient has a monoclonal IgM gammopathy as defined by serum protein electrophoresis (SPEP) in combination with immune fixation.
 The differential diagnosis of monoclonal IgM gammopathy includes IgM-MGUS (monoclonal gammopathy of unclear significance), Waldenström’s macroglobulinemia (WM), and IgM myeloma.

-- IgM MGUS is defined by an IgM serum protein of less than 3 g/dL, less than 10% clonal lymphoplasmacytic cells in bone marrow, and the absence of symptoms typical of WM.
+- IgM MGUS is defined by an IgM serum protein of less than 3 g/dL, less than 10% clonal lymphoplasmacytic cells in the bone marrow, and the absence of symptoms typical of WM.

 - WM is defined by a monoclonal IgM serum protein and at least 10% monoclonal lymphoplasmacytic cells in the bone marrow clot section or biopsy.

 A bone marrow aspirate and biopsy were performed: